 As discussed in Section 2.1.4.2 and in the PAR (AMEC 2009b), evaluation of lead in sediment focuses on the USEPA's Adult Lead Model (ALM).
 This model is appropriate because young children are not receptors at this Koppers Pond Site and the ALM is designed to evaluate non-residential exposures.
-The ALM is recommended for repeated intermittent or continuous exposures over extended periods of time.
-However, the ALM is not ideally suited for application to situations where exposure is infrequent.
-Because the model is based on predicting steady-state blood lead concentrations, infrequent exposure does not allow the blood lead concentrations to reach steady state relative to the exposure source.
+According to USEPA2, "it is reasonable to apply the ALM to adolescent receptors (e.g., trespasser scenarios), provided that appropriate values can be selected for exposure frequency, exposure duration, baseline blood lead and absorption factor.

 The ALM guidance (USEPA 2001b) recommends a minimum exposure duration of 90 days and a minimum exposure frequency of one day per week.
 When the ALM is run using model default values and an exposure frequency of 52 days/year and an averaging time of 90 days/year (the minimum values recommended as valid by USEPA), the resulting PRG for lead is 2,326 mg/kg.
-This PRG corresponds to a geometric standard deviation of 1.8 and a background lead blood level of 1.0 microgram per liter (μg/L).
+This PRG corresponds to a geometric standard deviation of 1.8 and a background lead blood level of 1.0 microgram per deciliter ($\mu g/dL$).
 Both of these parameters were updated and recommended by USEPA (2009) for all applications of the ALM.
-Even though the frequency used to derive the lead PRG is greater than the exposure frequency used to estimate sediment exposures, the EPC for lead in sediment (761.7 mg/kg) for Koppers Pond is still well below the lead PRG.
+The PRG also corresponds to a lead absorption of 12 percent, which is the model default.
+Because there is a potential for lead absorption to be higher in adolescents than in adults, USEPA2 recommends a lead absorption range of 12 to 30 percent for the adolescent.
+When the ALM is re-run using 30 percent, the lead PRG is 930 mg/kg.
+Even though the frequency used to derive the lead PRG is greater than the exposure frequency used to estimate sediment exposures for adolescents, the EPC for lead in sediment (95th UCL of 761.7 mg/kg) for Koppers Pond is still well below the lead PRG at 12 or 30 percent absorption.
 Therefore, potential exposure to lead via contact with sediment does not pose a health concern.
-Lead was not retained as a COPC in sediment for the outlet channel.
+An evaluation of the lead in the outlet channel was not performed because lead was not retained as a COPC in sediment for the outlet channel.

 Lead was retained as a COPC in surface water for both Koppers Pond and the outlet channel.
-Maximum lead concentrations were compared to USEPA's action level for lead in tap water (15 μ g/L).
+Maximum lead concentrations were compared to USEPA's drinking water action level for lead (15 μ g/L).
 Due to the lack of other more appropriate benchmarks, this same benchmark is used to compare the EPCs for lead in surface water.
-It is important to note that USEPA's action level for lead is set as the action level in water delivered to users of public drinking water systems.
+It is important to note that USEPA's drinking water action level for lead is set as the action level in water delivered to users of public drinking water systems.
 The surface water for both Koppers Pond and the outlet channel is not a source of drinking water and if any ingestion occurs, it is incidental and infrequent.